Lisa White, Nurse

 Office: 1st floor, Student Center

 The annual flu vaccine clinic will be Oct.
-17 from noon to 3 p.m. in the boardroom.
-This is for all students, faculty and staff.
+17. This is for all students, faculty and staff.
 The Garland County Health Unit will be administering the vaccine.
-Two forms will be available - shot or nasal.
+The mist form will not be available this year.
 Information about the vaccine and the necessary forms you need to complete are available under the Related tab on the right of this page.
 Both the FERPA and the Flu form (front and back) must be turned in to receive the vaccine.
 Please fax completed forms to the nurse's office at (501) 622-5462 or mail them to ASMSA, Attn: Nurse Lisa White, 200 Whittington Ave., Hot Springs, AR 72901.

 During the school day, the Nurses's Office is staffed by a registered nurse who offers treatment and coordinates appointments and prescriptions with local doctors upon the student or parent's request.
 Professional staff members are on call in the evening and overnight hours should medical emergencies arise.